 Skip to main content

-TLDR; capacity planning is assessing how much time team members have available to meet customer demands, and then making decisions on how to address any gaps.
-Even if project managers lack decision-making authority, participating in capacity planning is another way for us to have a positive impact on our teams and the business.
+Capacity planning is assessing how much time team members have available to meet customer demands, and then making decisions on how to address any gaps.
+This is typically done using capacity planning software or resource management software.

 What Are The Benefits Of Capacity Planning?